hpbuniat/jquery-popunder/README.md

 jquery-popunder
 =====

-**jquery-popunder** is a jquery-plugin to create popunders in major browsers.
+**jquery-popunder** is a jquery-plugin to create popunder in major browsers.

 Usage
 -----